GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/multinode/README.md

 #### Auth

-Set up credentials for the benchmarking code to be able to access your GCS bucket
+Set up credentials for the benchmark code to be able to access your GCS bucket

 ```shell
 gcloud config set project PROJECT_ID